annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow requires rewrite support!
 ```

-Check the configuration file of your web server, see [problems with web servers](#problems-with-web-servers), [Apache](#problems-with-apache) and [Nginx](#problems-with-nginx).
+Check the configuration file of your web server, see [problems with web server](#problems-with-web-server), [Apache](#problems-with-apache) and [Nginx](#problems-with-nginx).
 Some web servers require additional settings, but this depends very much on the web server and operating system you use.
 As soon as the web server forwards HTTP requests to the `yellow.php`, the problem should be resolved.

 ```
 Datenstrom Yellow requires complete upload!